testerstella/testMgmt/README.md

 # testMgmt
-a simple web project used to manage test case, generate report,
+a simple web project used to manage test case, generate report, and show some graphical chart.